rorosaurus/Maze-of-Life/Readme.txt

 The JDK/JVM is needed to run my assignment, but IDEA is not.
 I have included my project files if you wish to view them in IDEA.

+The JDK I am specifically using is jdk1.7.0_09, straight from Oracle.
+I have verified that my code runs properly on all platforms that employ this JDK.

+If you are unable to get this code to run on your machine, please verify you are using this or a similar Oracle JDK, and not OpenJDK.

 Alternatively, you can view my source in your desired program and run the supplied compiled .jar file from command line via